 - Get clear.
 Now use this perspective to get the conversation off on the right foot.
 Summarise the issue and lay it on the table – with empathy – so that you’re both clear what you’re talking about.

 - Get them talking.
 Who doesn’t love to talk about themselves?
-In the words of journalist, Sarah Travers, ‘pin back the ears’, and really listen.
+In the words of journalist and Bespoke Communications director Sarah Travers, ‘pin back the ears’, and really listen.

 - What’s the package?
 Get creative for a different outcome.

 Being right doesn’t matter.
 But having the right mindset does.
+If you’re interested in hearing more, watch this video from a seminar by Camilla Long which takes a deep dive into the five step framework.
 Could you use these steps to shift your mindset for a successful outcome to your next difficult conversation?